Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

+Once the scale factor $a(r,t)$ has been defined following the relation \eqref{eq:equation5.1}, how scale factors $a_{0}(t)$ and $a_{p}(r,t)$ evolves may be obtained from eq. \eqref{eq:equation4.10b}, by separating the $0^{th}$ order terms for the background from the $1^{st}$ order perturbation terms.
+We get the following $2$ equations:

-\\ From now on, the subscript $0$ in $a_{0}$ will be dropped, so that $a_{0} \rightarrow a$, the first equation \ref{eq:equation5.3a} admit a class of solutions following the form : \\
+The first equation \eqref{eq:equation5.3a} should give back the standard solution for an \emph{FRW} matter plus cosmological constant universe, we observe that without further assumptions, it admits a class of solutions following the form :

-\\ where $\tilde{t}$ represent the ratio $\tilde{t} = t/t_{0}$.\\ Assuming that in the following we will denote with $t_{0}$ the value corresponding to the present stage time of the universe, costants of integration introduced in the form of \ref{eq:equation5.4}, may be defined imposing the two conditions : \\
+In order to define the constants of integrations, we will introduce the new normalized variable $\tilde{t}$ representing the ratio $\tilde{t} = t/t_{0}$.
+Assuming that in the following we will denote with $t_{0}$ the value corresponding to the present stage time of the universe, i.e. $t_{0} \approx 1/H_0$, eqt. \eqref{eq:equation5.4} may be rewritten as: